jjant/elm-dict/README.md

    Dict.get "Another value" withDefaultValue10 == Just 42
 ```

-Word of warning: using `(==)` equality means that this dictionary's `Dict.get` implementation is O(n).
-Make sure it won't need to handle excessively large numbers of values!
+Word of warning: this predicate-based design means that `Dict.get`operations are O(n) lookup time, *where n is the number of operations on the dictionary,* not the number of items currently in the dictionary.
+This allows for space-cheap infinite dictionaries, as shown above, but isn't great for dictionaries that frequently change single values.